Well Furlong Art and Theatre logo & link to home page

 Earl of Oxford

 The current favourite contender for the title of being the real Shakespeare is Edward de Vere, Seventeenth Earl of Oxford.
-His supporters have their own web site, and supporters of the man the doubters insist on calling the 'Stratfordian' have a site too that painstakingly demolishes the Oxford claims one by one.
+His supporters have their own web site.
+Supporters of the man called William Shakespeare (whom the doubters insist on calling the 'Stratfordian') have a site that painstakingly demolishes the Oxford claims one by one.

 I don't find the Oxfordian arguments persuasive.
 They depend on so many people being perjurers and liars, and have to explain away so many awkward facts.
 For instance, Oxford is known to have died in 1604, but some of the greatest 'Shakespeare' work appeared after this date.
 It is thought that The Tempest was based in part on a the story of a ship-wreck that took place in 1609, but Oxfordians have 'explanations'.